emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/minting-nfts.md

 ### Explore the smart contract {#explore-the-smart-contract}

 The source code for this contract can be found in `nft/src/lib.rs`.
-This contract contains logic which follows the [NEP-171 standard][non-fungible token] (Axion Enhancement Proposal) and the implementation of this standard which can be found [here](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs).
+This contract contains logic which follows the [NEP-171 standard][non-fungible token] (Fermi Enhancement Proposal) and the implementation of this standard which can be found [here](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs).

 At first, the code can be a bit overwhelming, but if we only consider the aspects involved with minting, we can break it down into 2 main categories - the contract struct and the minting process.